itay99988/LLMon/README.md

 ## About LLMon

-LLMon is the tool used in the paper **“The Power of Reframing: Using LLMs in Synthesizing RV Monitors.”**
-It couples Large Language Models (LLMs) with deterministic monitor-generation code so that ambiguity is handled *with* the user, while all safety-critical synthesis remains pure Python.
+LLMon couples Large Language Models (LLMs) with deterministic monitor-generation code so that ambiguity is handled *with* the user, while all safety-critical synthesis remains pure Python.

 > **Screenshots (placeholders)**
 > ![UI shot-1](images/shot1.png)